 First, you need to make sure you have a device that is paired with your headphones.
 This is usually your cell phone or tablet.

 Second, place your device in airplane mode.

-Third, if your airplane mode function automatically turned off wifi and Bluetooth in addition to cellular, you can go into your device settings to turn the Bluetooth back on while keeping the airplane mode in place.
+Third, if your airplane mode function automatically turns off wifi and Bluetooth in addition to cellular, you can go into your device settings to turn the Bluetooth back on while keeping the airplane mode in place.
 (The same is true for wifi.)

-Fourth, if your headphones aren’t working when you turn on the Bluetooth, check whether there’s a Bluetooth setting on your headphones that also turned off when you hit “airplane mode.”
+Fourth, if your headphones aren’t working when you turn on the Bluetooth, check whether there’s a Bluetooth setting on your headphones that also turns off when you hit “airplane mode.”
 (For instance, Apple and Samsung will automatically turn off Bluetooth functions when airplane mode is initiated.)
 If the Bluetooth is turned off, switch it back on.

 Instructions For In-App Bluetooth Provision

 Some airlines such as American Airlines have really upped their in-flight entertainment game.
 They offer a downloadable app that uses the plane’s Wi-Fi.
 You need to download their app, and you’re good to go.

 Simple.
 It should be noted that only a few airlines offer this perk.

 Bestselling Wireless Headphones

 - The Tune 510BT wireless headphones feature renowned JBL Pure Bass sound, which can be found in the most famous venues all around the world.